abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Replace (PUT)

 The PUT method is used to completely replace a resource.
-Properties omitted from the request body are reset to their default value.
+Properties omitted from the request body, required by the resource definition, or normally supplied by the Service may be added by the Service to the resulting resource.

 * Services may support the PUT method to replace a resource in whole.
 If a service does not implement this method, status code [405](#status-405) shall be returned.
 * Services may return a representation of the resource after any server-side transformations in the body of the response.